 I had a nice, plastic hairbrush that was wide and flat.
 It was a pretty gold color.
-And then I lost it traveling somewhere, possibly in the bag of belongings that I vaguely recall setting down to unlock my car before driving off without it.
+And then I lost it traveling somewhere, possibly in the bag of belongings that I vaguely recall setting down to unlock my car.
 It seemed like such a silly way to lose a hairbrush that I didn’t feel like it was worth purchasing a new one.
 I decided to make do with my wide-tooth plastic comb.

 This worked well, and I learned that I didn’t need the numerous bristles of a proper brush.

 I used the plastic comb for a couple years before the paint started to wear away.
 This didn’t seem to be good for the environment.
 Is it possible to recycle combs?
 On a whim, I purchased a bamboo comb from my grocery store and immediately noticed a difference: my hair was less frizzy.
 I hadn’t paid attention to this before, but after detangling my hair with a wooden comb, my hair didn’t stand up at the ends.
 The flyaways finally laid flat.